-In a noteworthy milestone, regional history will again be made on Sunday, August 2 at 7:00 AM; as Art Maxwell — Apheresis Hero — donates both platelets and plasma at the Oakland Blood Center of the American Red Cross and hits the 45 gallon mark.
+In a noteworthy milestone, regional history was again made on Sunday, August 2 at 7:00 AM; as Art Maxwell — Apheresis Hero — donated both platelets and plasma at the Oakland Blood Center of the American Red Cross, hitting the 45 gallon mark.
 Another record!

 Because there is a severe platelet shortage, Art says he will continue to lead efforts to drive others to get into the game or play harder if they are already blood-platelet or plasma donors.
 He asks, “What if everybody gave the most they could of the best thing they have to offer as often as possible?”

 “All blood donors are heroes…” says the determined activist.
 “I am humbled and honored to lead the charge against trauma and cancer from a blood donor position.
 It takes a boldness and perspicacious tenacity to get past minor discomfort and inconvenience, and a lot of people could have done what I did.
 I simply went to the blood bank at the Red Cross Oakland blood center MORE than any other donor in Northern California.”